christianalfoni/EmptyBox/drafts/2016_09_04_The-case-for-function-tree.md

 }
 ```

-Note that this is just part of the flow.

 Each part reads better than our previous example and it is also easier to compose these into other flows.
 The problem though is the decoupling.
-It is very hard to understand how these parts relate to each other, because you can not see which function leads to the execution of an other function.
-We need to jump into multiple files and compose in our head how one dispatch causes a side effect, which does something and triggers a new dispatch which causes another side effect, which again causes something else to happen with a new dispatch...
+It is difficult to understand how these parts relate to each other, because you can not see which function leads to the execution of an other function.
+We need to jump into multiple files and compose in our head how one dispatch causes a side effect, which triggers a new dispatch which causes another side effect, which again results in a new dispatch.

 So pushing side effects to the edge of your application to keep the code pure does not necessarily make it easier to reason about the code.
 This can of course be argued, and it should, but I hope I got the point through with the examples and the reasoning above.